zacblev1/zacblev1/README.md

 I build simple tools to solve my own problems — mostly terminal apps, mostly in Rust.

 Minimalism is the goal.
 Not just in design, but in function.
-I prefer clarity, speed, and systems I can understand top to bottom.
+I prefer clarity, speed, and systems I can understand top to bottom (never that well).

 - 🦀 Rust (preferred)
 - 🐍 Python (when it makes sense)